-Rivka Guber (née Bumaghina) was born in Novo-Vitebsk in the Ukraine and went to high school in Yekaterinoslav (Dnipropetrovsk) intending to continue her studies at university.
-The outbreak of the revolution disrupted her plans and forced her to return to Novo-Vitebsk where she worked as a teacher.
+Rivka Guber (née Bumaghina) was born in 1902 Novo-Vitebsk in Ukraine and went to high school in Yekaterinoslav (Dnipropetrovsk), intending to continue her studies at university.
+The outbreak of the revolution disrupted her plans and forced her to return to Novo-Vitebsk, where she worked as a teacher.
 In 1920 she married Mordecai Guber, who was born in 1893 in the town of Gorodik near Bialystok.
 They immigrated to Palestine in 1925.
 The couple settled in Rehovot, where Mordecai taught Hebrew.
-They were among the founders of Kefar Bilu (1933), later leaving to join Kefar Warburg, where they raised their two gifted sons, Ephraim (b.
-1927) and Zvi (b.
-1931).
+They were among the founders of Kefar Bilu (1933), later leaving to join Kefar Warburg, where they raised their two gifted sons, Ephraim (1927-1948) and Zvi (1931-1948).

 The establishment of the state saw the onset of a massive wave of immigration that doubled the population of Israel within a short time (1948–1951).
 Rivka and Mordecai Guber went to the aid of new immigrants living in the transit camp at Qastina.
 After several years of intensive activity absorbing immigrants in the area, they volunteered in 1955 to move to Hevel Lachish, a region being developed at the time by a group of planners headed by Arieh (Lova) Eliav.
-The Gubers donated their farm at Kefar Warburg to the state’s Defense Fund and went to live at Nogah, one of the first moshavim established in the Lachish region, where they were involved in immigrant absorption.
+The Gubers donated their farm at Kefar Warburg to the state’s Defense Fund and went to live at Nogah, one of the first Lit. "village."
+The dominant pioneer settlement type of the Jews in Palestine between 1882moshavim established in the Lachish region, where they were involved in immigrant absorption.
 Rivka set up classes for the children of the moshav, while Mordecai guided them through their first steps in their new home.
 The couple later moved to Nehorah, the village center of Hevel Lachish, which was established to provide the surrounding settlements with health, educational and cultural services and trades.
 Here Rivka established a school for the children of new immigrants from nearby settlements and served as its principal.
 She later also set up a library for the immigrants and their children.
 Mordecai established the regional council of Lachish, which he headed.

 In her book El Masu’ot Lachish (Signal fires of Lachish, 1961), Guber described the challenges and difficulties confronting the couple in their work with the immigrants of Lachish and the many achievements of the settlement enterprise there.
 David Ben-Gurion, then Prime Minister and Minister of Defense, considered Rivka Guber to be a role model and a symbol of volunteerism and devotion to the state.
 Guber was awarded the Israel Prize in 1967 for her life’s work in education and immigrant absorption.

-Rivka Guber was also active in the women’s organizations of the labor movement, served as a member of the Mo’ezet ha-Po’alot (precursor of Na’amat) and volunteered for various social causes in both the pre-state period and following the establishment of the state.
+Rivka Guber was also active in the women’s organizations of the labor movement, served as a member of the Mo’ezet ha-Po’alot (Council of Women Workers, the precursor of Na’amat) and volunteered for various social causes in both the pre-state period and following the establishment of the state.
 She was deeply involved in public life in Israel, playing a role in the political arena as well.
 Guber was a loyal supporter of Ben-Gurion; when he left Mapai to found the Rafi party in 1965, she followed him and became active in the institutions of the new party.

 In 1979, when Prime Minister Menahem Begin traveled to Washington for the signing of the peace treaty with Egypt, he included Rivka Guber in the Israeli delegation in appreciation of her work.